 Isn’t love a beautiful thing!

 If you know me, I am a hopeless romantic – I love love!
 But unfortunately, love isn’t the only thing that keeps a relationship alive – if it was, we’d all be in some pretty amazing relationships.
 But that’s not quite realistic; it’s a sprinkle of this, a sprinkle of that, and a whole lot of work.
-Here are some of the sprinkles that add to an amazing and long lasting relationship:
+Here 7 things that are more important than love in a relationship:

 Communication – this is the glue that ties everything together.
 This is how you build your relationship by getting to know each other.
 It’s even how you express your feelings.
 There is nothing more lonely than expressing your wants and needs to someone who isn’t receptive.

 Trust – trust is the backbone of any healthy relationship and it goes beyond thoughts such as “would he/she cheat on me or not”.
 It’s the vulnerable part of yourself that allows you to be your authentic self in every sense of the word.
 Trust is knowing that someone would always be there for you and knowing that that person would never do you harm.